nextgenbio/nextgenbio/workshops.md

 ## The next workshop

 The next (and first!) workshop will run on the 3rd-5th (Monday-Wednesday inclusive) of July 2017.
-It will be aimed at researchers with limited or no experience in programming and data analysis but who need these approaches in their research.
+It will be aimed at researchers with limited or no previous experience in programming and data analysis but who need these approaches in their research.

 ### Venue